xhailey/big-data-processing-toolbox/README.md

 Step 1 - Install master

+The spark-master Helm chart produces one stateful set and one service.

       helm install spark-master helm/spark/master

 Step 2 - Install worker

+The spark-worker Helm chart produces one stateful set and one service.

 Use the following command to find the external IP address of the `spark-service`.